wassname/scrape_r_rational/data/cache2/5xh9na.md

 >> * Set up a magic system wherein people can create "magic" circles that let them create many of the previously mentioned items, teleport to teleportation stations (can also be done via "magic" trigger phrases and whatever other things I think of.
 They will have limits on their size, won't work if there's stuff in the circle and will have other such safeguards, the instructions on their creation will be in the smartphones as well as written in the sky in the local language.
 >> * Information of use will be written in the sky at regular intervals as well as at random intervals (to avoid people being forced indoors so they can't see the messages), will also have a voice that appears from nowhere near people.
 >> * You know what screw it, people can now fly at subsonic speeds by tensing the muscles in their body in particular patterns.
+>>
 >> A hell of a lot of these are somewhat redundant, and certainly not my best possible solution.
 However I can't risk too many people knowing about the computer so I implement this (admittedly sloppy) solution immediately.
 If you can think of any terrible consequences let me know, but everybody's invulnerable can fly and has all their basic needs met so it seems pretty great.
+>>
 >> **EDIT** Actually I came up with a much better plan, and best of all it requires next to zero effort on my part:     Just create copies of yourself in simulated rooms (they can easily use commands to create air, food, etc ex nihilo since they have access to versions of the computer), that are sped up an arbitrary amount from your perspective, you might want multiple copies per room (assuming you can't trust anyone else with absolute power).
 Boom they work on things for a while (while constantly speeding up the rate they are simulated as much as possible) then they just create even more sped up copies of themselves from before they got tired and feed them all the progress they've made, rinse and repeat.
 >> Of course from your perspective it's as though the instant you create a faster simulation of yourself all your work is done instantly and you find the world instantly turned into a utopia.
->>

->>> **u/Gurkenglas** [+2] *
+>>> **u/Gurkenglas** [+2]  (19 hours later)
 >>>
 >>> > Delete all factories and replaces with giant boxes that will copy paste any non-living material placed within
+>>>
 >>> > Set up a magic system wherein people can create "magic" circles that let them create many of the previously mentioned items
+>>>
 >>> Sounds like someone might figure out how to make replicators replicate replicators, overwhelming the world.
+>>>
 >>> > This will mean that you are vastly likelier to be a simulation within some iteration of the computer as not
+>>>
 >>> > Create shit-tons of smartphones all across the world with considerable amounts of computing
+>>>
 >>> You will be maximally likely to be within that physical-law-abiding simulation which is run at maximum weight.
 What weight means isn't clear, but is likely to depend on the amount of computation dedicated to it.
 The number of simulations spawned is ludicrous, as each simulation's smartphones can spawn more simulations.
 Since [the tails diverge](http://lesswrong.com/lw/km6/why_the_tails_come_apart/), the universe whose inhabitants find the description of the longest-running program that halts^1 (and are thus able to allocate the vast majority of simulation weight) is unlikely to satisfy your values - consider that an AGI that spawns anywhere and figures out your scheme would be pretty effective at coming up with ways to come up with long-running programs.
+>>>
 >>> Edit: Actually, your computer will probably just hang if there is any way at all left for inhabitants of a simulation to produce nonhalting computations.
 Beware of debugging, for if crashing the simulation is hard to pull off, you're likely to be looking at that simulation which was prepared for that purpose by that agent which was able to figure out how to crash.
+>>>
 >>> Edit2: Actually, your universe can't be simulated by a turing machine if it contains a halting oracle.
 Duh.
 Though you might be able to patch this by having the oracle instead test whether given machines instead run less than some very long time.
+>>>
 >>> Edit3: By [Rice's theorem](https://en.wikipedia.org/wiki/Rice's_theorem), you might run into another problem identifying the simulations that fit your parameters.
+>>>
 >>> 1) Each breakthrough dwarfs the effects of all previous breakthroughs from all other simulations combined, see the [Busy Beaver sequence](https://en.wikipedia.org/wiki/Busy_beaver).
+>>>
 >>> **tl;dr don't roll your own crypto**
->>>

->>>> **u/vakusdrake** [+1] *
+>>>> **u/vakusdrake** [+1]  (20 hours later)
 >>>>
 >>>> The boxes are all pretty massive (as they replace all factories) but you could still use larger boxes to replicate smaller ones, but i'm not so sure that's as catastrophic you make it sound.
 I mean the speeds limited by how fast you can move around these massive boxes and why even bother making more once you have enough in order to make anything you need?
 >>>> Also the boxes don't _actually_ do anything, they are just made of normal material and the computer makes them indestructible and uses them as a reference point for its copy paste commands, making copies won't cause the computer to recognize them as valid targets.
+>>>>
 >>>> >You will be maximally likely to be within that physical-law-abiding simulation which is run at maximum weight.
 What weight means isn't clear, but is likely to depend on the amount of computation dedicated to it.
 The number of simulations spawned is ludicrous, _as each simulation's smartphones can spawn more simulations_.
 Since the tails diverge, the universe whose inhabitants find the description of the longest-running program that halts is unlikely to satisfy your values - consider that an AGI that spawns anywhere and figures out your scheme would be pretty effective at coming up with ways to come up with long-running programs. (_Emphasis mine_).
+>>>>
 >>>> I didn't say each smartphone would get direct access to the computer, that would be idiotic since everybody would get the same anthropic power that I had.
 I said "considerable" processing, not effectively infinite.
 The obvious method of implementation is just to simulate a much better computer then read all signals in the smartphones and feed them into the simulated computer and vice versa.
 I fully intend to ensure I have direct control over the simulation (in the sense that the levels above me are also controlled by me)
+>>>>
 >>>> As for halting problem I have as much processing as I need so I can just have higher levels automatically allocate resources to lower levels since the highest level has an infinite amount to spare.
 Barring that it's not like said anything about infinite _levels_ of simulation.
 I only need to do enough simulation to ensure that i'm almost certainly simulated so I can pull the tricks with the anthropic principle.
 If I really want it so that nobody can tell if they're at the lowest level I can just set things up so if it has insufficient processing (somehow) it instead simulates just my own mind or something similar, and things are set up so you can't know if this is the case.
 >>>> Also it seems inconceivable how any of these simulation could crash, since they're simulated at the base level, with chromodynamics.
 >>>> Barring that I could be content to literally just simulate my own mind a bunch of times since I can pull all the same anthropic tricks that way as well, while not necessarily needing too many lower levels.
+>>>>
 >>>> As for AGI spontaneously spawning that's if anything the point, since as I pointed out I would have simulated version of me working on the problem for as long as necessary to be as confident as possible in it working.
 So if a GAI invades from a lower or higher level it was probably of my own creation and I can be as assured of its friendliness as is reasonably possible.
->>>>

 ---